-The persecution of Christians in India is nothing new – but since a Hindu Nationalist Party, Bharatiya Janata Party came into command in 2014, the rate is growing at an alarming speed.
+The persecution of Christians in India is nothing new – but since a the ruling party came into command in 2014, the rate is growing at an alarming speed.
 The 2020 World Watch List, ranks India as the 10th most dangerous place for Christians in the world.

-This Hindu Nationalist Party works alongside a paramilitary group called Rashtriya Swayamsevak Sangh or RSS.
-Made up of nearly 5 million men and boys, their goal is to redefine India according to its majority Hindu faith.
-The Bharatiya Janata Party has given the RSS freedom to discourage, many times violently, the practice of Christianity.
+This party works alongside a paramilitary group made up of nearly 5 million men and boys.
+Their goal is to redefine India according to its majority Hindu faith.
+This paramilitary group has been given the freedom to discourage, many times violently, the practice of Christianity.
 The government has set a goal to make India a 100% Hindu country by the end of 2020.

 With this goal at the center of the government’s agenda as we near the end of 2020, there has been a reported 40% increase in religious hate crimes including murder, rape, and arson.
 The push for a completely Hindu country also is not limited to just the government’s rule.
 According to the charity, Voice of the Martyrs, there have been many reports of citizens filing reports of religiously charged assault to the local police.
 The police are responding to these complaints by offering Christians an ultimatum: to either convert to Hinduism or leave their village.

 In fact, when you go public with your Christian faith, Hindu culture shuns you.
 You no longer belong to the caste you were born into – now you are an Untouchable.
 An outcast.
 Lesser than human.
 Becoming a Christian in India is a bigger sacrifice than many of us can imagine.